Odyssey-Holdex/Odyssey-Sui/README.md

-# Trading Vault System - SUI Move Migration
+# Odyssey SUI Packages

-This project contains the SUI Move migration of Solidity trading vault contracts.
+This project contains the SUI Move version of existing Solidity Odyssey contracts.
 The system enables prediction market trading with deposits, withdrawals, and automated settlement.

 ## 🏗️ **Architecture Overview**